 We have researched the most effective revision/retrieval strategies and taken advice from Hungerhill staff to develop our 5 key strategies:

 - Knowledge organisers

 - Flash cards

 Our vision is for all students to be familiar with each strategy and be able to utilise them to aid their learning.
 In addition, we aim to provide parents with an insight into how students are being encouraged to use Study Skills, allowing parents/carers to assist and support students with their studies.

-All students have received an introductory assembly on the Study Skills Programme, followed by weekly form-time activities over Spring Term to explore the booklet and each Study Skills strategy in depth.
-In support of this, departments across the school will be introducing students to examples of how each strategy can be used in their subject area, as well as encouraging our students to create their own versions.
+Students have been exposed to the ideas and strategies in the Study Skills Booklet through assemblies and form time activities.
+In support of this, departments across the school will be using each strategy in their subject area, as well as encouraging our students to create their own versions.